 Rachael Ray: Macy’s Employee

 Culinary superstar Rachael Ray parlayed her charm and talent into an empire that includes cookbooks, her own syndicated daytime show and a lifestyle magazine.
-Ray’s net worth is $80 million.

 Before she was a star, however, Ray worked at the candy counter and fresh food department at Macy’s in New York City.
-After an introduction to the Manhattan food scene, Ray returned to New York, where she grew up, and was soon discovered by the CBS station in Albany-Schenectady.
+After an introduction to the Manhattan food scene, Ray returned to upstate New York, where she grew up, and was soon discovered by the CBS station in Albany-Schenectady.

 Ray’s affordable yet delicious recipes now enjoy a place of prominence on dinner tables across America.
 In July, her Nutrish company unveiled a line of large-breed dog food.

 Robert Irvine: British Royal Navy Cook